evannetwork/evannetwork.github.io/doc/faq.md

 #### A.
 From an organizational point of view, evan.network provides a blockchain network platform, which combines the benefits of public blockchains, with regard to decentralization, with the benefits of private chains, especially considering performance, data privacy and energy consumption.
 The evan.network consortium model allows a decentralized blockchain network, operated on an European legal basis.
-From a technology point of view, evan.network is based on Ethereum, the most widespread blockchain technology. evan.network enhances the technology by many features, required to build successful decentralized business applications.
+From a technological point of view, evan.network is based on Ethereum, the most widespread blockchain technology. evan.network enhances the technology by many features, required to build successful decentralized business applications.
 Such enhancements are

 * An advanced identity management
 * Various ready-to-use Smart Contract templates